OmarRabiey/Beyond_the_Numbers_Why_Sales_Really_Fell_in_2024/README.md

-# Breaking the Spike The Real Story Behind Central Sales Decline
+# Beyond the Numbers: Why Sales Really Fell 2024
-A data-driven root cause analysis using Python to understand the 2017 sales decline in the Central region, uncover product, category, and customer-level issues, and evaluate whether 2016 was an outlier year.
+A data-driven root cause analysis using Python to understand the 2024 sales decline in the Central region, uncover product, category, and customer-level issues, and evaluate whether 2023 was an outlier year.

- ## Root Cause Analysis of Central Region Sales Decline (2017 vs 2016) 📉
+ ## Root Cause Analysis of Central Region Sales Decline (2024 vs 2023) 📉
  ### Executive Summary 🧭

-This project investigates the root causes behind the slight decrease in Central region sales in 2017 compared to 2016.
+This project investigates the root causes behind the slight decrease in Central region sales in 2024 compared to 2023.
 Using Python-based analysis, the project examines trends across states, cities, categories, products, and customers to understand what contributed to the change.
-The analysis also evaluates whether the decline represents a real performance issue or if 2016 was an outlier year.
+The analysis also evaluates whether the decline represents a real performance issue or if 2023 was an outlier year.

 -----------

 ### 💼 Business Problem

-Although the Central region reported a -0.22% decrease in sales in 2017, decision-makers need to understand:
+Although the Central region reported a -0.22% decrease in sales in 2024, decision-makers need to understand:
 What factors drove the decline
 Which states, cities, categories, and products were impacted Whether the drop reflects a real business issue or simply statistical noise